kinopio-club/kinopio-client/CONTRIBUTING.md

 Because the kinopio-client app has a really opinionated interface, it's **strongly recommended** that you create a [support forum topic](https://club.kinopio.club), or a github issue, to discuss your proposed changes beforehand.
 A little conversation beforehand saves hours down the road.

-New features should be proposed in the [forums]((https://club.kinopio.club)) first in order to get feedback from non-dev users too.
+New features should be proposed in the [forums](https://club.kinopio.club) first in order to get feedback from non-dev users too.

-The [forums]((https://club.kinopio.club)) also contain a multitude of bug reports which might serve as easier ways to contribute and learn the codebase.
+The [forums](https://club.kinopio.club) also have [bug reports](https://club.kinopio.club/c/support/6) which may be the easiest way to contribute and learn the codebase.

-If using github issues, you should check and reference related bug reports or feature request/design discussions from the [forums]((https://club.kinopio.club)) to add context.
+If using github issues, you should check and reference related bug reports or feature request/design discussions from the [forums](https://club.kinopio.club) to add context.

 Oh and do let me know if you have any questions about the code.
 Some parts are way messier than others.